ronitsinha/speed-detector/README.md

 ### Improvements ###

 While my program works decently well, there are some things I'd like to work on, namely:
-* A manual livestream loader to reduce lag/random jumps (it would need to be manual because it needs to access [.m3u8 metadata](https://tools.ietf.org/html/rfc8216#section-4.3))
+* A manual livestream loader to reduce lag/random jumps (it would need to be manual because it needs to access [.m3u8 metadata](https://tools.ietf.org/html/rfc8216#section-4.3), which OpenCV's `VideoCapture` can't do)
 * Lane detection so that this program could work on multi-lane roads

 ### Credits ###